Australia’s population is facing an alarming trend: we’re getting older – fast.

 You can also potentially choose from 53 other elective units for Individual Support and 59 other elective units for Ageing Support that are related to Health and Community Care, Business, Hospitality and Transport, and Logistics.
 In many cases, your training provider will have already picked electives and designed a course that will ensure you get great career outcomes from your new qualification.

-The complete list of possible electives for both courses can be found on training.gov.au.
+The complete list of possible electives for both aged care courses can be found on training.gov.au.

 4. What careers or job roles can students who complete these courses pursue?

 Here are some of the career pathways available to people who finish the courses:

 Certificate III in Individual Support: